awsdocs/iam-user-guide/doc_source/example_iam_Scenario_CreateUserAssumeRole_section.md

         <username> <policyName> <roleName> <roleSessionName> <fileLocation> <bucketName>

     Where:
-        username - the name of the IAM user to create. policyName - the name of the policy to create. roleName - the name of the role to create. roleSessionName - the name of the session required for the assumeRole operation. fileLocation - the file location to the JSON required to create the role (see Readme). bucketName - the name of the Amazon S3 bucket from which objects are read.
+        username - The name of the IAM user to create. policyName - The name of the policy to create. roleName - The name of the role to create. roleSessionName - The name of the session required for the assumeRole operation. fileLocation - The file location to the JSON required to create the role (see Readme). bucketName - The name of the Amazon S3 bucket from which objects are read.
     """

     if (args.size != 6) {